IBM/ibm-block-csi-driver/docs/content/configuration/configuring_hostdefiner.md

 ```
 kubectl get pod host-definer-hostdefiner-xxxxxxxxxx-xxxxx -o yaml
 ```
 in metadata.annotations.kubectl.kubernetes.io/last-applied-configuration, you'll be able to search for all the values mentioned in the above table.
-If they appear there, and are not the default (as specified in the above table), you should create a configmap for them prior to upgrading to 1.13.0.
+If they appear there, and are not the default (as specified in the above table), you should create a configmap for them prior to upgrading to 1.13.0 or above.

 For example, if this part looks like this:
 ```